Water Wipes claim to be the world’s purest baby wipe.

 No wipes – even flushable wipes – should be flushed down the toilet as they combine with other items, such as oils, that cause problems for the sewer network.

 Water Wipes are still biodegradable, but they just can’t be flushed down the toilet.
-While we’re on the subject of toilets, you might like to take a look at the best eco-friendly toilet rolls.

 Where to buy Water Wipes?

 You can buy Water Wipes from most supermarkets in the UK.

 As you know, supermarkets aren’t the most ethical and environmentally of places, as has been shown by Ethical Consumer magazine.
 Unfortunately, I can’t see any Water Wipes available from the popular online eco shops.